The New England Journal of Medicine May 04, 2000

 Endpoint

-Key result: There was no statistically significant difference in mortality between the higher PEEP and lower PEEP groups.
+Key result: There was no significant difference in in-hospital mortality between higher and lower PEEP strategies in patients receiving lung-protective ventilation.

 2013